arrigonialberto86/funtime/state_space.md

     return output_list
 ```

-And the some code to call the class and fit a randomly generated time series:
+We can use this code to fit a randomly generated time series:

 ```python
 fig = plt.figure(figsize=(12,9))